Home / AP Statistics 1.4 Representing a Categorical Variable with Graphs Study Notes

 Note: Bars must be equally wide and separated since the data are categorical.

 A class of 30 students was asked about their preferred mode of learning: 12 chose Online, 10 chose In-person, and 8 chose Hybrid.
-Construct a pie chart representation.
+Construct a pie chart representation and describe the data.

 ▶️ Answer/Explanation